Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Introduction

-{Let $\mathds{1}(\cdot)$ and $\log(\,\cdot\,)$ denote the indicator function and the natural logarithm function, respectively.} The entropy of a random variable $X$, the mutual information between two random variables $X$ and $Y$, and the mutual information between two random variables $X$ and $Y$ conditioned on the random variable $Z$ are denoted by $H(X)$, $I(X;Y)$, and $I(X;Y|Z)$, respectively.
-The \emph{information density} between the respective realizations of random variables $X$ and $Y$ is defined to be
+The entropy of a random variable $X$, the mutual information between two random variables $X$ and $Y$, and the mutual information between two random variables $X$ and $Y$ conditioned on the random variable $Z$ are denoted by $H(X)$, $I(X;Y)$, and $I(X;Y|Z)$, respectively.
+Finally, the variational distance between the probability mass functions (PMFs) of two random variables $X$ and $Y$ over the same finite alphabet $\setX$ is defined as